markNZed/processism-react-three/storyboard.md

 Once again, we have two perspectives: we can either focus on the unified shape or acknowledge that it's composed of individual entities beneath the surface.
 This highlights a key idea: every entity can be understood as a collection of processes and relations.
 Just as the original entity was a product of its interactions, this new entity is the result of interactions between its smaller components.

-In processism, the concept of essence is reframed.
+In process philosophy, the concept of essence is reframed.
 Rather than viewing essence as a fixed, unchanging core, it is seen as an abstraction of past events and interactions.
 Entities with similar histories or processes can be grouped together through abstraction, helping us simplify and understand complex systems.

 Abstraction helps us understand systems by revealing higher-level patterns and relationships that emerge from ongoing interactions.
 However, this simplification comes with trade-offs.
 By focusing on the abstracted whole, we might lose sight of the ongoing, dynamic changes occurring at smaller levels.
 Still, abstraction remains a useful tool for understanding complicated environments.